-The Arab Graphic Centre was established in 1976 by Mohieddine Ellabbad, the year he came back from his journey with Dar Alfata Al Arabi in Beirut (1974-1976).
+The Arab Graphic Centre was established in 1976 by Mohieddine Ellabbad when he returned from his journey with Dar Alfata Al Arabi in Beirut (1974-1976).
 Alongside the AGC, he also established the Arab Experimental Workshop for Children’s Books (A1), though the exact relationship between the two remains unclear.
 They both were located at 4 El Molla Street, Mataria, Cairo, Egypt.
 Mohieddine Ellabbad left Dar Alfata Al Arabi for various reasons, not least among them was the increasingly alarming danger of the Lebanese civil warنص ملتقي شرم الشيخ.
-He and Nabil Shaath also had differing visions about the future of the place.Khan.
+He and Nabil Shaath also had differing visions about the place’s future.Khan.
 Revolution For Kids: Dar El Fata El Arabi, Recollected, 2010 He then returned to Cairo, ultimately establishing both the AGC and A1.

 Mohieddine Ellabbad equipped the machine with Japanese made layers (contact films) of filters, which were used to emulate what we now know as photo filters or effects in Photoshop.
 These filters created halftone effects, circles, color overlays, mezzotint, and more.
 Both the machine and the films were a significant investment, but for him it was an inevitability if he wanted to succeed in having ultimate control over the design process, as well as present the AGC as a true collaborative space.
 This machine was accessible to anyone who needed it away from the complexities and bureaucracy of publishing institutions, which were the sole provider of such a service at the time.
 He created a catalogue with samples of these effects, which were used to showcase the possibilities that can be achieved through the machine.
 He also presented it to clients to display its technical capacities, and distributed it to other graphic design practitioners who wanted to use the machine or know more about it.